-These actions implement the EU4Health Programme's general objective of strengthening health systems by improving their resilience and resource efficiency (Article 3, point (d), of Regulation (EU) 2021/522) through the specific objectives defined in Article 4, points (c), (h) and (i), of Regulation (EU) 2021/522.
+This action implements the EU4Health Programme's general objective of strengthening health systems by improving their resilience and resource efficiency (Article 3, point (d), of Regulation (EU) 2021/522) through the specific objectives defined in Article 4, points (h) and (i), of Regulation (EU) 2021/522.

-Indicative type of contracts/supply: for action (a): service contract(s) using an existing framework contract.
+Indicative type of contracts/supply: service contract using an existing framework contract.